NathanOliver1/Nomination/README.md

 * Room owner of a moderation focused chat room
 * Moderately active on meta
-* Active from 7am to at least 4pm US Central Time
+* Active from 7am to at least 4pm US Central Time (12pm to 9pm UTC)
 * Helped moderators hunt for plagiarism
 * 13.8K close votes with 3.5K close vote reviews.